Kartones/pbrr/README.md

 ## TODOs

 - extract categories from opml, tag each site with them (maybe good for next point of settings file), css accordion to expand-contract each category
-- Need to store a json file with at least basic settings: key sitename, value dict with time of last fetch (for headers)
-- probably also interesting to put into settings file opml xml filename and reduce path dependencies to just data path
-- Proper headers like modified-after, etc.
 - Check which site field to use for `Site.last_updated`, some sites lie, others don't have it.
 - run mypy on pre-commit if possible